gade-raghav/algods/bigO/BigO_cheatsheet.md

-#Big O Cheat Sheet:
+# Big O Cheat Sheet:

--Big OsO(1) Constant- no loops
+- Big OsO(1) Constant- no loops

 O(log N) Logarithmic- usually searching algorithms have log n if they are sorted (Binary Search)